 3.)
 Starting with the cake batter, separate egg yolks and eggs whites.
 Set aside egg whites for later use.
 Meanwhile, in a large bowl or standing mixer, mix egg yolks and sugar until you reach a fluffy pale yellow consistency.
 About 3 minutes.

 4. ) Mix Vanilla, cocoa powder, instant coffee, oil in small separate bowl.
 Then pour to mixture and mix well.

 5.)
-Sift cake flour and baking soda and add to wet ingredients.
+Sift cake flour and baking powder and add to wet ingredients.
 Mix well!

 6.)
 In a separate bowl, fluff egg whites.
 Add cream of tarter and mix until white peaks form.